Frequently Asked Questions

 How much money can I apply for?

-You can apply for a loan amount of anywhere between £300 to £5,000.
-Do bear in mind however that the amount you apply for and the amount that you are actually granted may vary slightly based on several factors such as your employment status, monthly income and credit history.
+You can apply for a loan amount of anywhere between £100 to £5,000.
+The amount that you’re offered may vary slightly from the amount that you apply for based on several additional factors; your employment status, monthly income and credit history.

 What information will I need to provide in my application?